Signaling (telecommunications)

 In telecommunications, signaling is the use of signals for controlling communications.
 This may constitute an information exchange concerning the establishment and control of a telecommunication circuit and the management of the network.

+A signaling protocol is a type of communications protocol for encapsulating the signaling between communication endpoints and switching systems to establish or terminate a connection and to identify the state of the connection.

 Classification

 Signaling systems may be classified based on several principal characteristics.

 In-band and out-of-band signaling

 In the public switched telephone network (PSTN), in-band signaling is the exchange of call control information within the same physical channel, or within the same frequency band, that the message (the callers' voice) is using.
 An example is dual-tone multi-frequency signaling (DTMF), which is used on most telephone lines to customer premises.

 Out-of-band signaling is telecommunication signaling on a dedicated channel separate from that used for the message.
 Out-of-band signaling has been used since Signaling System No. 6 (SS6) was introduced in the 1970s, and also in Signalling System No. 7 (SS7) in 1980 which became the standard for signaling among exchanges internationally.

 In the mid-20th century, supervision signals on long-distance trunks in North America were primarily in-band, for example at 2600 Hz, necessitating a notch filter to prevent interference.
 Late in the century, all supervisory signals had been moved out of band.
 With the advent of digital trunks, supervision signals are carried by robbed bits or other bits in the E1-carrier dedicated to signaling.